At The Long Eaton School, we pride ourselves on our relationship with parents and carers.

 Out of Hours Bookings

-If anyone would like to book the school facilities including the school fields, tennis courts and astroturf in the evenings or weekends, please contact Facilities for All
+If anyone would like to book the school facilities including the school fields, tennis courts and astroturf in the evenings or weekends, please contact:

 The House System was launched in 2010 and we have four houses, each named after a famous historical building in the local area: